 \subsection{Benchmarks and Analysis}

-There is not an agreed-upon standard benchmark for long sequence transformers.
+There is not an agreed-upon standard benchmark for long-range transformers.
 Researchers have considered various tasks and domains, including language~\citep{dai2019TransformerXLAttentiveLanguage}, protein sequences~\citep{choromanski2021RethinkingAttentionPerformers}, and images~\citep{katharopoulos2020TransformersAreRNNs}.
-Few conduct experiments on long sequence NLP tasks, including question answering~\citep{beltagy2020LongformerLongDocumentTransformer} and summarization~\citep{zaheer2020BigBirdTransformers}. \citet{tay2020LongRangeArena} proposed the Long Range Arena comprised of six non-NLP tasks to exclude the factor of pretraining.
+Few conduct experiments on long sequence NLP tasks, including question answering~\citep{beltagy2020LongformerLongDocumentTransformer} and summarization~\citep{zaheer2020BigBirdTransformers}. \citet{tay2020LongRangeArena} propose Long Range Arena comprised of six non-NLP tasks to exclude the factor of pretraining.
 Concurrent to our efforts, \citet{shaham2022SCROLLSStandardizedCompaRison} propose a suite of text-to-text tasks as a long sequence NLP benchmark.

-Researchers are also interested in the utility of context in transformers. \citet{rae2020TransformersNeedDeep} find that Transformer-XL doesn't necessarily need long and deep contexts. \citet{sun2021LongRangeLanguageModels} reveal that Longformer and Routing transformers can only reduce the perplexity of LMs on a small set of tokens.
+Researchers are also interested in the utility of context in transformers. \citet{rae2020TransformersNeedDeep} find that Transformer-XL does not necessarily need long and deep contexts. \citet{sun2021LongRangeLanguageModels} reveal that Longformer and Routing transformers can only reduce the perplexity of LMs on a small set of tokens.
 More related to our work, \citet{lai2020ContextAnalysisPretrained} show that BERT can make use of a larger scope of context than a BiLSTM.